First-aider Melanie Whitten from the Canine First Aid Company ran a number of dog first aid sessions for pet owners at DogFest last weekend.

 Signs your dog's been poisoned and how to help

-Many household items can be harmful if ingested.
-A common example is chocolate; however, grapes, raisins, ibuprofen, household cleaning chemicals, food and drink that contain artificial sweetener such as xylitol and mouldy foods can also poison your dog.
+Many foods and household items can be harmful if ingested.
+One common example is chocolate; however, grapes, raisins, ibuprofen, household cleaning chemicals, food and drink that contain artificial sweetener such as xylitol and mouldy foods can also poison your dog.

 Read more about what other substances can be poisonous to your dog.